dwolfhub/zxcvbn-python/README.rst

     })

 These lists will be added to the current ones, but you can also overwrite the current ones if you wish.
-The lists you add should be in order of how common the word is used.
+The lists you add should be in order of how common the word is used with the most common words appearing first.

 .. |Build Status| image:: https://travis-ci.org/dwolfhub/zxcvbn-python.svg?branch=master